 \section{Universality of the lensed memory waveforms}

 In the previous section, the lensed memory waveforms were displayed, provided that the lens is a point mass.
-As discussed, the lensed memory waveforms from different types of the images all peak at certain times.
+As discussed, the lensed memory waveforms from different types of the images all peak at certain times, around $T_{d,a}$.
 If one shifts waveforms such that they all peak at $T=0$, one finds out that the lensed memory waveform corresponding to type I or type III image looks like an odd function, while the lensed waveform the type II image is roughly an even function.
 In addition, the slope at $T=0$ is positive for the type I image, and it is negative for the type III image.
+These characteristics can be expressed in the following way,

+where the prime symbol means to take the derivative, and one does not shift the waveforms.
 Actually, these features are universal.
 They are independent of the lensed model and the binary star system, too.

 This can be shown in the following way.
-The unlensed memory waveform $h_\text{D}(T)$ in the time-domain can be splitted into two parts,
+The \emph{unlensed} memory waveform $h_\text{D}(T)$ in the time-domain can be split into two parts,